BleuLlama/z80-machine/rc2014LL/README.md

 ## SD Sector-based Content (Future)

-CP/M looks for disks in a directory named "SDISKS".
-In there you should find up to 26 sub directories each named with the drive letter (eg "SDISKS/A/" "SDISKS/B" and so on.
+CP/M looks for disks in a directory named "SFDI" (Sector File Disk Images).
+In there you should find up to 26 sub directories each named with the drive letter (eg "SFDI/A/" "SFDI/B" and so on.
 From there, you can find a bunch of files named 0000.BIN 0001.BIN and so on.
 These files contain the data for that sector of the disk.
 They each contain 128 bytes of sector informaiton.
-After that, they may contain other content in each file, but that is ignored by the CP/M bios routines.
+After that, they may contain other content in each file, but that is ignored by the CP/M bios routines; only the first 128 bytes will be loaded in.

 For more information about this protocol, please refer to the subproject in the "Arduino" folder, where it is implemented for an Arduino host.